WIN WIN: CUTTING BAR COSTS WITHOUT COMPROMISING ON QUALITY

 Vijay Mudaliar, Bar Owner, Native Singapore

 We work heavily on reducing our waste.
-We try to look at each part of a fruit, herb, vegetable, and spice with curiosity about its unlocked potential.
+We try to look at each part of a fruit, herb, vegetable, and spices with curiosity of its unlocked potential.
 Pineapple skins, for example, might be commonly thrown away in bars but in recent years we've seen bartenders use them to make tepache, a tasty fermented beverage.
 We have a pineapple cocktail on the menu at Native that’s infused with the pineapple skin and the pineapple flesh is grilled and used as a garnish.

 The key is to be curious and try new elements.
 Making powders with leftovers for your snacks, misos, kombuchas, kefir, meads are some great options.